 “His head size was increasing as he wasn’t draining cerebral spinal fluid properly.
 This wasn’t really a surprise as about 80% of those with spina bifida also have hydrocephalus but we had obviously been hoping he wouldn’t be one of them.”

-Luca attends various therapy appointments, including private physiotherapy in Limerick.
-Over the last two years he has done 20 weeks of intensive physiotherapy, working for two hours a day, five days a week.
-This has helped Luca progress in ways that his family never imagined.
+Over the last two years, Luca has completed a gruelling 20 weeks of intensive physiotherapy, working for two hours a day, five daysa week and it has helped him progress in ways that his family never imagined.
 Having taken his first steps when his family wastold he’d never even sit up, Luca certainly deserves his nickname ‘Super Luca’!